foundry-vtt-community/wiki.js/league.md

 Some of the things we do:
 - Moderate a more spread out discord environment for developers to ask and answer questions that has more elbow room than the primary foundry discord offers.
-- Collaborate on Module Ideas via a [Trello Board](https://trello.com/b/xYiqr7js/league-of-extraordinary-foundryvtt-developers) which aims to reduce duplicated effort.
+- Discuss package concepts and leverage a [Trello Board](https://trello.com/b/xYiqr7js/league-of-extraordinary-foundryvtt-developers) which aims to reduce duplicated effort.
 - Support the adoption of [Abandoned/Endangered Packages](https://trello.com/b/FmfN4LHZ/endangered-packages).
+- Collaborate with the Foundry Community to run the wiki.